Mean Squared Error (MSE) vs. Mean Squared Logarithmic Error (MSLE): A Guide

 Brand Studio Logo

 On the other hand, MSLE isn’t used as often as MSE, but it solves some of the shortcomings MSE has by utilizing the traits of a logarithm.
-It’s less prone to large outliers in the data set, and treats them as if they were broadly on the same scale.
+Log transformation reduces disparity between large and small values, giving them more equal weight.
 However, those outliers might be important to you.

 • Mean squared error (MSE): One of the most commonly used loss functions, MSE takes the mean of the squared differences between predicted and actual values to calculate your loss value for your prediction model.
 It works best when you’re doing a baseline analysis and you have a data set in a similar order of magnitude.